 Cost Efficiency

-• Lower Infrastructure Costs: Wireless repeaters require fewer physical components and infrastructure, resulting in lower upfront costs and reduced installation expenses.
+Lower Infrastructure Costs: Wireless repeaters need less physical components and infrastructure thus the resulting lower upfront costs and reduced installation expenses.

 Real-World Considerations